The Fairness-Accuracy Pareto Front: Estimation of demographic and conditional parity

 \section{Estimation of demographic and conditional parity}

-We introduce a quantitative index that measures the degree to which conditional parity holds.
-Towards this end, we will take advantage of an existing estimator for the \textit{unconditional} measures of independence for each unique value of the conditioning variable $U$.

-First, recall the definition of conditional parity: we say a prediction score $\hat S$ exhibits conditional parity with respect to sensitive attribute $Z$ conditioned on $U$ if $Z$ and $U$ are independent conditional on $U$.
+We describe a quantitative index that measures the degree to which conditional parity holds.
+First, recall we say a prediction score $\hat S$ exhibits conditional parity with respect to sensitive attribute $Z$ conditioned on $U$ if $Z$ and $U$ are independent conditional on $U$.
 We will limit the scope to categorical $U$ and categorical $Z$.
-The conditional independence statement $\hat S \independent Z \mid U$ is typically assessed using the Cochran-Mantel-Haenszel Test when $\hat S$ and $Z$ are binary variables and $U$ is another, let's say $k$-level, categorical variable.
+The conditional independence statement $\hat S \independent Z \mid U$ is typically assessed using the Cochran-Mantel-Haenszel test when $\hat S$ and $Z$ are binary variables and $U$ is another, let's say $k$-level, categorical variable.
 Conditional independence in this case simply reduces to equality of odds ratios in each of the $k$ two-by-two contingency tables.

-A more sophisticated method is required in assessing conditional parity when $\hat S$ is continuous.
+A more sophisticated method is required to assess conditional parity when $\hat S$ is continuous.
 In the following, we introduce an index for conditional parity by adapting the mean-variance statistic of ~\cite{Cui2015ModelFreeFS}, which is not directly applicable as it is designed for \textit{unconditional} independence assessment between a continuous variable and a categorical variable.